Thorlabs/.github/profile/README.md

 Each repository includes individual folders for different programming languages, as well as a list of the products compatible with each code example.
 To help you get the code running on your machine, there is a README at each level of the repositories providing information about the contents, as well as setup instructions.

-Visit https://www.thorlabs.com/navigation.cfm?guide_id=2191 to download the software packages bundled with Thorlabs' products.
+Visit our [software downloads page](http://www.thorlabs.com/navigation.cfm?guide_id=2191) to download software packages associated with Thorlabs' products.

 ------

 Contact us (TechSupport@Thorlabs.com) with questions or comments, and please post details of any concerns or errors you find in these projects to the Issues section of the repository page.